fergusq/mp/README.rst

 The main components of the compiler are the scanner, the parser, the analyser and the code generator.
 The following chapters will describe these components.

+Below is a diagram that contains the most important structs and enums of the compiler.
+Unfortunately it isn't UML.
+I don't know how I should have marked Rust enums in UML.
+In this picture, an arrow means "contains".

 .. image:: arch.png